vitptosek/AlzaCaseStudy/readme.md

 For building and running the project one needs to have installed following

 - .NET Core framework - use the most recent LTS version and C# (latest version is nice)
+- DBMS - preferably MSSQL as per request set for te project (or being dependant on InMemoryDb)
-- Visual Studio -  .NET Core 3.0 requires Visual Studio 2019 (v16.
-3 or later) or Visual Studio 2019 for Mac (v8.
+- Visual Studio - .NET Core 3.0 requires
+  - Visual Studio 2019 (v16.
 3 or later)
-- DBMS - preferably MSSQL set for te project (or being dependant on InMemoryDb)
+  - Visual Studio 2019 for Mac (v8.
+3 or later)

 ## Steps how to launch